yannadani/yannadani.github.io/README.md

 # Yashas Annadani's Website
- This website is a clone of [martinsavesky.com](Martin Savesky)'s academic website.For more details, please refer to [https://github.com/msaveski/www_personal]()this Github repo).
+ This website is a clone of [Martin Savesky](martinsavesky.com)'s academic website.For more details, please refer to [this github repo](https://github.com/msaveski/www_personal).